xTye/discord-and-dragons/README.md

 - HUD contains UI elements.
 (There may not be a need for Player hud?)

 Short Term:
+- Add player commands for syncing states and loading ui
 - Add the command string array to replace the current .toString() reads
 - Interaction loading messages for players
 - Power up classes